About me: Stefan

 Bio

-I am currently a PhD Candidate in Urban Planning at Columbia University (degree expected: 2024).
-During the 2023–2024 academic year, I will be based in Cambridge, MA, as a Visiting Democracy Fellow with Harvard University’s Ash Center for Democratic Governance and a scholar-in-residence at the Lincoln Institute of Land Policy.
+In Fall 2024, I will begin a position as Teaching Assistant Professor in Public Policy at the Douglas and Mary Scrivner Institute of Public Policy at the University of Denver (DU's) Josef Korbel School of International Studies.
+I was previously a PhD Candidate in Urban Planning at Columbia University.
+During the 2023–2024 academic year, I was based in Cambridge, MA, as a Research Assistant with the Bloomberg Center for Cities, a Visiting Democracy Fellow with Harvard University’s Ash Center for Democratic Governance, and a scholar-in-residence at the Lincoln Institute of Land Policy.

-Using institutional analysis, I study how planning schemes are implemented, how residents contest and repurpose formal built sites and plans, and the resultant socio-spatial composition of planned spaces.
-I believe that it is in this resident-driven repurposing and its local differentiation that possibilities for grassroots popular democracy can be cultivated.
+Using institutional analysis, I study the intersection of urban politics, planning, and development.
+I consider in particular the implementation of urban plans and policies, how residents contest and repurpose formal built sites and plans, and the resultant socio-spatial composition of planned spaces.
+I believe that it is in this resident-driven engagement and contestation that possibilities for grassroots popular democracy can be cultivated.

-My dissertation examines planning, implementation, contestation, and repurposing in the South African city of Mahikeng (a former "Bantustan" capital city during apartheid and today the capital city of South Africa's North West Province).
-My broader research interests include planning history and theory; local government and planning law; political economy and world systems; urban governance and democracy; and African urbanism with a focus on South Africa.
+My Columbia University dissertation (link here) examined planning, implementation, contestation, and repurposing in the South African city of Mahikeng (a former "Bantustan" capital city during apartheid and today the capital city of South Africa's North West Province).

 In my free time I enjoy hiking, backpacking, and traveling to new and unfamiliar places.